-GAATES is committed to deepening the recognition of practitioners who have acquired the knowledge and skills to implement accessibility and apply universal design principles.
-The GAATES ICAC – BE certification program identifies you as an emerging or current leader in the accessibility field with technical knowledge, experience and credibility in the field of accessibility and application of universal design to the built environment.
+GAATES is committed to deepening the recognition of practitioners who have acquired the knowledge and skills to implement accessibility standards and apply universal design principles.
+The GAATES certification program identifies you as an emerging, advanced or current leader in the field of accessibility, with the technical knowledge and experience to appropriately apply universal design in the built environment.

 Achieving GAATES ICAC – BE certification is based on a rigorous assessment of skills and experience.
 Applications will include:

 - mandatory and optional details of your background;